openvcash/vcash/README.md

 bjam.exe toolset=msvc link=static runtime-link=static release
 ```

+The source code in the database directory may be ignored as it is not yet integrated and will change.
 I also have IDE project files for Visual Studio and Xcode(which also supports iOS) that I will be uploading soon.

 Thank you for your support.